Cincinnati vs. Navy NCAA Football Odds, Plays and Insights | October 23, 2021

 - These two squads combine to allow 46.4 points per game, 2.1 fewer than this contest's over/under.

-- The Bearcats and their opponents have scored an average of 51.9 points per game in 2021, 3.4 more than Saturday's total.

-- The 48.5-point over/under for this game is 0.9 points below the 49.4 points per game average total in Midshipmen games this season.
+- The 49.4 PPG average total in Midshipmen games this season is 0.9 points more than this game's over/under.

 Cincinnati Stats and Trends

-- Cincinnati is 4-1 against the spread and 5-0 overall this season when the team scores more than 32.7 points.
+- Cincinnati is 4-1 against the spread and 5-0 overall in games when it puts up more than 32.7 points.

-- Cincinnati is 4-1 against the spread and 5-0 overall when the team piles up over 369.7 yards.
+- In games that Cincinnati totals over 369.7 yards, the team is 4-1 against the spread and 5-0 overall.

-- The Bearcats have eight turnovers this season, equal to the number of takeaways for the Midshipmen.
+- The Bearcats have eight giveaways this season, while the Midshipmen have eight takeaways .

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.